 open-uri20120701-28493-xitm47

 Kneeling brings the centre of gravity closer to the ground and can make certain activities such as gardening less stressful to the spine.
-This position of kneeling is associated with “lowering oneself” in the sense of meekness so worship.
+This position of kneeling is associated with “lowering oneself” in the sense of meekness, so worship.
 This probably evolved from the fact that when kneeling, a person is defenceless and unable to flee.
 Even the proud upright stance of kings and pharaohs is tempered by their frequent depiction to this humble position.
-In Yoga kneeling poses are often used to open the hips and knee joints.
-When the weight is taken off the feet and legs, the pelvic muscle attachments can be stretched because they no longer stabilise the body when the weight is high off the ground.
-Although the camel is kneeling position, lack of mobility in the hip flexors, chest and shoulders can thus load the lower back and shift the pressure unevenly on the knees and throughout the full body.
+In yoga and pilates kneeling poses are often used to open the hips and knee joints.
+When the weight is taken off the feet and legs, the pelvic muscle attachments can be lengthened because they no longer stabilise the body when the weight is high off the ground.
+Although the camel yoga posture below is a kneeling position, lack of mobility in the hip flexors, chest and shoulders can thus load the lower back and shift the pressure unevenly on the knees and throughout the full body.

 images-14